Saad19114-ctrl/Miranda-website-clone/README.md

 # Miranda-website-clone
-A take at an artistic website for me.
+My take at an artistic website.
+Just practicing my design concepts.
 I like the little complexities (functionalities) of the website